ant-design/ant-design/docs/blog/github-actions-workflow.en-US.md

 ### Build Testing

-We want to ensure that the code can be built and packaged correctly after each update.
-Ant Design has added the [Dist Job](https://github.com/ant-design/ant-design/blob/master/.github/workflows/test.yml#L104-L138) and [Compile Job](https://github.com/ant-design/ant-design/blob/40fb753349c4f2be314c91dbb7e6f1a960097c19/.github/workflows/test.yml#L254-L288) in the test.yml file to ensure that the repository can be built and packaged correctly.
+The team wanted the packaged product to build properly after each code update.
+Ant Design has added the [Dist Job](https://github.com/ant-design/ant-design/blob/master/.github/workflows/test.yml#L104-L138) and [Compile Job](https://github.com/ant-design/ant-design/blob/40fb753349c4f2be314c91dbb7e6f1a960097c19/.github/workflows/test.yml#L254-L288) in the test.yml file to ensure the repository can be built and packaged correctly.

 ### Function Testing

-If you have paid attention to Ant Design's GitHub Actions, you will notice that there are as many as 30 jobs related to testing only each time.
+you may notice that there are as many as 30 jobs related to testing only each time.

 The team is very cautious about unit testing and needs to consider the running status of components on various major versions of React (usually versions 16, 17, and 18).
 If it is an update to the main branch, the running status of project build artifacts (usually `dist`, `es`, and `lib`) on three versions of React also needs to be considered.
 Currently, it is known that all components of Ant Design have over 4000 test cases.
 In order to further improve the efficiency of testing, we have also set up a distributed testing environment.

-All of these functions benefit from the [Job matrix strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) of GitHub Actions, which allows us to configure multiple jobs to perform testing tasks at one time.
+With the help of the [Job matrix strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs), CI can configure multiple jobs to perform testing tasks at one time.
 [Normal test](https://github.com/ant-design/ant-design/blob/40fb753349c4f2be314c91dbb7e6f1a960097c19/.github/workflows/test.yml#L141-L223) and [Module test](https://github.com/ant-design/ant-design/blob/40fb753349c4f2be314c91dbb7e6f1a960097c19/.github/workflows/test.yml#L294-L357) are the jobs that Ant Design uses the matrix strategy to test.

 ## Website Deploy